flancia-coop/doc.anagora.org/fellowship-of-the-link.md

      - What do we *need* to influence this space going forward?
          - Should we start with a [[wishlist]]?
          - Which: devices, people, organizations would we need the support of to get such a project off the ground?
 Which "things" would
+         - Something there made me think of Generous Thinking by Kathleen Fitzpatrick

 generative commons: lovely!
 ~SJ says:what do we need the backing for?